Give Us A Call

 How Can I Relieve Arthritic Pain in Older Cats and Dogs?

 Although advancements in veterinary medicine have enabled pets to live longer than ever, age makes them susceptible to disease and ailments.
-One of the most common age-related diseases in older dogs and one of the most under-diagnosed in cats is arthritis.
+One of the most common age-related diseases in older dogs and one of the most underdiagnosed in cats is arthritis.
 This disease can exhibit itself in pets of all sizes but is most commonly associated with larger dogs and hip dysplasia.
-We routinely check for signs of arthritis but if you witness any symptoms in your pet, you should visit the vet right away.
+We routinely check for signs of arthritis, but you should visit the vet immediately if you witness any symptoms in your pet.

 • Decreased appetite